Packing light is an art, and you can master it too.

 Weight your bag!

-Make sure to get a digital scale that you can even take with you on your trips.
+Get a digital scale that you can even take with you on your trips.
 You can find it on Amazon here.

 Stick to a packing list

 Write yourself a packing list a few days before your trip, and stick to it.
 If you can’t figure out what to pack because you are uncertain of what the trip may require, look for a packing list online.
-Search terms such as “what to pack for X destination” will bring out a wealth of information that will definitely be useful.
+Searching for terms such as “what to pack for X destination” will bring out a wealth of information that will definitely be useful.

 I have written specific packing list for a number of destinations and occasions: